Alfred Pringsheim: Nazi persecution

 During Kristallnacht, in November 1938, the SS seized Pringsheim's maiolica collection from his home in Munich.
 His world famous collection of majolica was sold in a forced sale by the Nazis at Sotheby's in London in 1939 in exchange for permission to emigrate.
+The fate of his goldsmith collection is less well known.

-Pringsheim's house had to be sold to the Nazi party.
+Pringsheim's house was forceably sold to the Nazi party.
 It was torn down and replaced by a party administration building.
 The files of all German Nazi party members were stored there until 1945.
 Today it houses the Institute of Art History of Munich University (LMU) and the offices of the Munich State Collection of Antiquities, among others entities.

-Pringsheim died on 25 June 1941 in Zurich.
+Pringsheim died on 25 June 1941 in Zürich.
 His wife then apparently burned all of the personal effects which had been brought to Switzerland, including the letters from Richard Wagner.
 She died one year later.